SamyMekk/samymekk.github.io/_teaching/2025-ProbabilityStatistics-M1.md

 - Session of **November 18, 2025** : We review the notions of convergence of random variables i.e, we cover the $L^p$ convergence, the convergence in probability and the almost sure convergence and we discuss the links between them.

-Mid Term exam will be posted soon.
+Mid Term exam will be posted at the end of December 2025.

 Mid Term exam and correction is available by clicking [here](https://samymekk.github.io/files/Probability-Statistics/Mid_Term_Exam.pdf).